kartik-v/yii2-datecontrol/README.md

         // automatically use kartik\widgets for each of the above formats 'autoWidget' => true,

+        // use ajax conversion for processing dates from display format to save format.
+        'ajaxConversion' => false,

         // default settings for each widget from kartik\widgets used when autoWidget is true 'autoWidgetSettings' => [